René Pape: Biography

 Pape was honored on 27 October 2010 by the Metropolitan Opera Guild as part of its Met Mastersingers series.
 In addition to the Metropolitan Opera, Pape sings often with the Lyric Opera of Chicago, with Thielemann as Pogner, as Rocco in 2005 and Faust in 2009.
 He had his first solo recital in Carnegie Hall on 25 April 2009, where he sang German lieder by Schubert, Hugo Wolf and Schumann.

 Pape made his debut at London's Royal Opera House as King Heinrich in Wagner's Lohengrin in 1997; and at the Paris Opéra under James Conlon as King Marke in 1998.

-Pape made a highly acclaimed debut as Wotan in Wagner's Der Ring des Nibelungen in 2011 in a new co-production by the Staatsoper Berlin, directed by the Belgian Guy Cassiers, with Daniel Barenboim conducting.
-His rendition of Wotan, both virile and lyrical, was very compelling, with all the dilemma he faces and his human frailty.
+Pape made a highly acclaimed role debut as Wotan in Wagner's Der Ring des Nibelungen in 2011 in a new co-production by the Staatsoper Berlin, directed by Guy Cassiers, with Daniel Barenboim conducting.

 Pape made his film debut as Sarastro in Kenneth Branagh's The Magic Flute, which premiered simultaneously at the 2006 Toronto International Film Festival and the 2006 Venice Film Festival.
 He has also performed in Hunter's Bride, a film version of Weber's Der Freischütz, released in 2010, by film director Jens Neubert, in which he sang the role of the Hermit.

 Pape is also known for his performances of the song cycle Mein Herz brennt, composed by Torsten Rasch and based on the music of the heavy metal band Rammstein.
 In 2007, he released the Rammstein-Song "Mann gegen Mann" by the German band Rammstein in a piano version by German composer Sven Helbig.

 Pape has received two Grammys for his recordings (Die Meistersinger in 1997 and Tannhäuser in 2002), was named "Vocalist of the Year" by Musical America in 2002, "Artist of the Year" by the German opera critics in 2006 for his Boris Godunov at the Berlin Staatsoper, and won in 2009 an ECHO award for his solo arias, Gods, Kings and Demons.

 Pape performed in Beethoven's Ninth Symphony at the BBC Proms in 2012.
 He was awarded the title of an Austrian Kammersänger in 2018.

 In 2017 and 2018, he appeared as King Marke in Tristan and Isolde at the Bayreuth Festival, but has no plans to return there.